elephantscale/es-training-new/course-outlines/soft-skills-and-design.md

 ## Overview

-* Whether you’re working in a large corporation, a small company or even as a freelancer, the key to success is great communication.
+* Whether you're working in a large corporation, a small company or even as a freelancer, the key to success is great communication.

 * Our workshop in communication skills allows you to build and refine your skills at communication and helps you to improve and perfect your interpersonal and presentation skills.